Tea bags can be made of a wide variety of materials and unfortunately some are not compostable.

 And families that brew large batches of hot or cold tea can use several of those jumbo-sized tea bags every week.
 Thankfully, tea is a wonderfully bridgeable product that can benefit plants of all kinds.
 The issue however, is the bags themselves and how compostable they are.

-The answer to the question of “Can I put tea bags in my Lomi to compost into soil for my garden?” is yes, but with a few caveats and notes to keep in mind to ensure the best possible results.
+The answer to the question of “Can I put tea bags in my Lomi to break down into soil for my garden?” is yes, but with a few caveats and notes to keep in mind to ensure the best possible results.
 Moist tea leaves added to the compost bin increase the speed with which your pile decomposes so they are beneficial in that matter.
-However, the materials used in the tea bags themselves can have a large impact on how faster they break down and if they will compost at all.
+However, the materials used in the tea bags themselves can have a large impact on how faster they break down and if they will break down at all.

 What Are Tea Bags Made Of?